Info

 Colleagues

-As a freelancer, these people aren’t my formal “colleagues”.
+The following people aren’t my formal “colleagues”.
 I have, however, had the pleasure of working, communicating and bouncing ideas around with them.
 I enjoy and respect their work and vouch for them wholeheartedly.
-So, if you’ve made it this far, you could do worse than checking them out too (maybe even hire them for a gig, if I don’t suit your needs).
+So, if you’ve made it this far, you could do worse than checking them out too (maybe even hire them for a gig.)

 Alex Coles journalist, video editor, animator and designer (USA)